Emission Control Areas (ECAs)

 BACKGROUND

-In response to the growing concern over maritime pollution, the International Maritime Organization (IMO) have been developing regulations to mitigate the environmental impact of shipping activities.
+In response to the growing concern over maritime pollution, the International Maritime Organization (IMO) has been developing regulations to mitigate the environmental impact of shipping activities.
 The concept of Emission Control Areas (ECAs) was introduced to designate specific regions where stricter emissions standards are enforced.
 These areas aim to reduce air pollution, protect marine ecosystems and improve the overall sustainability of the shipping industry, typically by targeting harmful sulfur and nitrous oxides.

 The implementation of ECAs has been successful in various parts of the world, including the Baltic Sea, the North Sea, the North American Area and the US Caribbean Sea Area.
 These regions have witnessed a significant reduction in harmful emissions and have become models for environmental protection in the maritime sector.
 Building on this success, the IMO has extended the ECA designation to the Mediterranean Sea, acknowledging the urgent need to address pollution in this ecologically diverse and culturally significant area.